anon8675309/qubes-doc/external/troubleshooting/install-nvidia-driver.md

 ### Build kernel package

-You will need at least kernel-devel (matching your Qubes dom0 kernel), rpmbuild tool and kmodtool, and then you can use it to build the package:
+You will need at least kernel-devel (matching your Qubes dom0 kernel), rpmbuild tool and kmodtool, and then you can use it to build the package.
+The example below uses the 260 driver, but different hardware will require different versions of the driver.
+There's [a guide](https://www.if-not-true-then-false.com/2015/fedora-nvidia-guide/) to help you determine the correct one.

 ~~~
 sudo dnf install kernel-devel rpm-build kmodtool